Jerry-Lees/HomeLab/lab-documenter/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes with proper modular separation
+3. Make your changes with proper separation of concerns
 4. Add appropriate logging and error handling
 5. Update documentation and help text
 6. Test with `--dry-run` and `--verbose` modes